jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 - Fast - emphasises speed over completeness
 - Smart - balances speed and completeness (default)
 - Verbose - emphasises completeness over speed.
 Allows access to underlying events when using reporting or statistical commands (in addition to totals and stats)

+### Best Practices

+- Time is the most efficient filter
+- Specify one or more index at the beginning of your search string
+- Include as many search terms as possible
+- Make your search terms as specific as possible
+- Inclusion is generally better than exclusion